dwjclark11/ZeldaClone_NES/README.md

     * Uses Dear ImGui as the user interface
     * The Tilemap/Quest Editor still has some bugs; however, it does work

 ![Editor_Image](https://user-images.githubusercontent.com/63356975/153037159-f5e464fb-9853-49f6-97a1-916651dd8f92.png)

 ![gameplayPic](https://user-images.githubusercontent.com/63356975/133914504-5e2f6078-f494-4db0-890c-bf3d42004f6f.png)

-## How to Build -- **Build my be broken due to most recent changes to c++20 and other changes.
-I will update the build shortly**
-This project currently uses Visual Studio 2022 Community and has not been tested on different systems/IDEs.
-* Step 1)
-    *  Clone the repo
-* Step 2)
-    * Run the GenerateSolution.bat file
-    * This should run the premake5.lua file and create a visual studio .sln
-* Step 3)
-    *  Open the solution and build and run.
-It should work from there.

 ## Keep Coding and Take it Easy!